axelvaldez/radical-companies/_posts/Blog/2022-08-26-removing-a-huge-pain-salaries.markdown

     <li>Stocks are <em style="font-weight:bold; ">given</em> by the boss.</li>
     <li>Stocks are given as a <em>fixed mumber</em> of shares.
 Over time these can be diluted.</li>
     <li>Employees have no control over the stock price.
 Bosses do and they usually decide on the side of what is good for them, not employees.</li>
-    <li>Employee level determines the amount of stock every member at the same level gets (<em>e.g.</em>, a Jr Engineer gets a fraction of what a Sr Engineer gets).
-All Jr Engineers get the same amount of stock and all Sr Engineers get the same amount of stock.
-This is true, regardless of their individual contributions.
-After a number of years, a Sr Engineer who contributes a lot has the same amount of stock as another Sr Engineer who barely does his job).
-The number of shares each gets is determined solely by their level in the hierarchy (<em>i.e.</em>, and, yes, the more aggressive people eak out a bit more shares, but this is based on their aggressiveness, not their contributions).</li>
+    <li>Employee level determines the amount of stock every member at the same level gets.
+All Jr Engineers get the same amount of stock and all Sr Engineers get more stock.
+This is true regardless of their individual contributions.
+A Sr Engineer who contributes a lot has the same amount of stock as another Sr Engineer who barely does his job.</li>
+    <li>The number of shares each gets is determined solely by their level in the hierarchy.
+There are exceptions and more aggressive people eak out more shares, but this is based on their aggressiveness, not their contributions.</li>
-    <li>Cooperatives, Unions, B Corps, and the like, are variations of <span>FIAT</span> businesses and, as such, they use the same type of stock as any other businesse.</li>
+    <li>Cooperatives, Unions, B Corps, and the like, are variations of <span>FIAT</span> businesses and, as such, they use stocks the same as any other businesse.</li>
    </ul>
   </p>
   <p>The key problem is that the number of shares of stocks given is <em>not based on contributions</em>, it is totally arbitrary.
 It's better than a poke in the eye, but it's nowhere near fair to employees <em>or to the business</em> because it is not based on contributions.<a href="#en02"><sup id="bm02">2&nbsp;</sup></a></p>